JonathanReeve/course-computational-literary-analysis-readings/content/texts/moonstone.md

 I was stopped there by a momentary impediment of the breath.
 Before I could recover myself, this monster in human form shouted out furiously,

-“Miss Jane Ann Stamper be—-!”
+“Miss Jane Ann Stamper be—!”

 It is impossible for me to write the awful word, which is here represented by a blank.
 I shrieked as it passed his lips; I flew to my